MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/install-azure-cli.md

 For information about the latest release, see the [release notes](release-notes-azure-cli.md).

 > [!NOTE]
-> If you need the previous version of the Azure CLI, here's how to [install Azure 1.0](/azure/cli-install-nodejs).
+> If you need the previous version of the Azure CLI, here's how to [install Azure CLI 1.0](/azure/cli-install-nodejs).

 ## macOS